-Submitter number Submitter name Submission statement number Summary of submission details Summary of decision requested s42A Recommendation for rental accommodation - rates rebates for the installation of efficient electric heating systems - lobbying central government for regulatory alteration of electricity pricing mechanisms.
-Further Subm nissions Further submitter Sub.Ref.
-Original Submission Reference Support/Oppose s42A Recommendation F13, The Nelson Woodburner Group F13.7 32.1 Oppose Accept in part 33 David James 33.1 ULEB will provide efficient and cost effective heating compared to heat pumps.
+Submission number Submitter name Submission point number Summary of submission points Summary of decision requested Hearing Committee Decision Reasons 33 David James 33.1 ULEB will provide efficient and cost effective heating compared to heat pumps.
 A ULEB will increase our ability to adequately heat our home.
 Retain Plan Change.
-Accept in part 34 Clare Monti 34.1 Woodburners should be accessible for all people as it is one of the best ways to thoroughly heat a house (as opposed to an air pump which only heats the air).
-Low income people should be able to have woodburners in their homes, as firewood can often be collected for free, so they are not at the mercy of power companies' ever increasing prices.
-It would be illogical to enable a new road through the Railway Reserve for air quality reasons if woodburners are not Amend AQr.26A to also allow woodburners in Victory Square.
-Reject

-Submitter number Submitter name Submission statement number Summary of submission details Summary of decision requested s42A Recommendation allowed city-wide.
-35 Dan McGuire 35.1 NES compliant burners are approved, proven and readily available.
+Accept in part Reasons 1 to 5 34 Clare Monti 34.1 Woodburners should be accessible for all people as it is one of the best ways to thoroughly heat a house (as opposed to an air pump which only heats the air).
+Low income people should be able to have woodburners; firewood often collected free.
+Amend AQr.26A to also allow woodburners in Victory Square.
+Reject Reasons 1 to 5 35 Dan McGuire 35.1 NES compliant burners are approved, proven and readily available.
 They are extremely efficient, clean burners.
 ULEBs are very expensive and are unproven technology.
 Many also require a 240V electrical connection to function.
-Nobody in the community has asked for them, and local fireplace distributors are not keen on them.
-Only one distributor in Nelson has the rights from the manufacturer to sell these ULEBs at present.
-The pellet burners were the same scenario 10 years ago, and on paper they sounded good as a new technology.
-However, in practice they proved ineffective for heating, were unreliable, and were also dependent on electricity.
-After a couple of years no one wanted these approved pellet burners.
-The risk is this may also be the case with ULEBs, as just a few have achieved this technology, and they have only been around for one season so far in Christchurch.
+Nobody has asked for them.
+Only one distributor in Nelson has the rights to sell these ULEBs at present.
+The pellet burners were the same scenario 10 years ago.
 Amend the Plan Change to enable NES compliant burners rather than exclusively allowing for ULEBs.
-Reject Further Subn nissions Further submitter Sub.Ref.
-Original Submission Reference Support/Oppose s42A Recommendation F9, Rene F9.2 35.1 Support Reject

-Submitter number Submitter name Submission statement number Summary of submission details Summary of decision requested s42A Recommendation Haeberli 35 Dan McGuire 35.2 Three options were evaluated in the staff report presented to Council in December 2015.
-Option 1 was recommended by staff, and was the most restrictive.
-This is the option that was preferred by the majority of Council.
+Reject Reasons 1 to 5 Further Submission Summert/Ormane 1 F9, Rene Haeberli Sub.Ref.
+F9.2 Original Submission Reference 35.1 Support/Oppose Support Reject Reasons 1 to 5 35 Dan McGuire 35.2 Three options were evaluated in the staff report presented to Council in December 2015.
+Option 1 was recommended but was the most restrictive.
+This option was preferred by the majority of Council.
 However, Option 3 is the most suitable option.
 It allows many more homes to have woodburners installed, with more areas in Nelson allowed to have them.
 It also achieves the current NES air quality standards, imposed by central government.
-Option 3 would enable the greatest benefit to home heating by allowing the largest number of woodburners to be installed.
-Amend the plan change to adopt Option 3, as considered in the staff report presented to Council at the December 2015 Council meeting.
+Option 3 would enable the Amend the plan change to adopt Option 3, as considered in the staff report presented to Council at the December 2015 Council meeting.
 This sets the allocation of burners at the maximum allowable to achieve the NES ambient air quality limits.
-Reject 35.3 The very month when Nelson had the most restrictive home heating rules in NZ take effect, Nelson's respiratory illness by hospital admissions had deteriorated, which is a completely opposite trend to the rest of NZ's DHB figures.
-These health concerns due to the restriction of sensible, effective heating by clean efficient burners in Nelson are backed up by the NZ Asthma Society, many Nelson doctors, and many other health and building experts in the region.
-A highly qualified and respected air quality expert, Dr John Hoare, spoke to the Council's air quality working party Amend the Plan Change to take into account Nelson hospital data, and DHB evaluations that show respiratory health has worsened since 2004, when the restrictive heating rules in the Nelson Air Quality Plan were enforced.
-Reject
+Reject Reasons 1 to 5